CallMeXYZ/CalendarView/README.md

     the cache page is only 3 ,so the stored selected DayView in CalendarView is most likely not the same instance after slide back!!!

-## 2016.3.21
-- out-of-month day click event
-- month collapse to WeekView
-- when month view was added to a scrollable view,listen to the scroll state and can smooth collapse to weekview